airbytehq/airbyte/docs/integrations/sources/postgres.md

 ### Step 2: Set up the Postgres connector in Airbyte

-1. Log into your [Airbyte Cloud](https://cloud.airbyte.io/workspaces) or Airbyte OSS account.
+1. Log into your [Airbyte Cloud](https://cloud.airbyte.io/workspaces) or Airbyte Open Source account.
 2. Click **Sources** and then click **+ New source**.
 3. On the Set up the source page, select **Postgres** from the Source type dropdown.
 4. Enter a name for your source.